awsdocs/aws-parallelcluster-user-guide/doc_source/network-configuration-v3.md

   + If custom security groups are used when creating the cluster and/or the VPC endpoints, `AdditionalSecurityGroups` is unnecessary as long as the custom security groups enable communication between the cluster and the VPC endpoints\.
 + `Scheduler`: The cluster scheduler\.

-  `Slurm` is the only valid value\.
+  `slurm` is the only valid value\.
 Only the Slurm scheduler supports a cluster in a subnet without internet access\.
 + `SlurmSettings`: The Slurm settings\.

-  See the previous section *Disable Route53 and use EC2 hostnames*\.
+  See the preceding section *Disable Route53 and use EC2 hostnames*\.

 **Limitations**
 + *Connecting to the head node over SSH or NICE DCV:* When connecting to a cluster, make sure the client of the connection can reach the head node of the cluster through its private IP address\.
 If the client isn't in the same VPC as the head node, use a proxy instance in a public subnet of the VPC\.
 This requirement applies to both SSH and DCV connections\.
 The public IP of a head node isn't accessible if the subnet doesn't have internet access\.
 The `pcluster ssh` and `dcv-connect` commands use the public IP if it exists or the private IP\.
 Before you create your cluster, verify that [auto\-assign public IPv4 address is disabled](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip) in the subnet to ensure that the `pcluster` commands have access to the cluster\.